rec/slow_gold/externals/rubberband/src/README.txt

-   To link an application with these libraries, add librubberband.a and libipp*.a to your project location and use the linker flags -lrubberband -lippsremerged -lippsrmerged -lippsemerged -lippsmerged -lippcore (in that order).
+   To link an application with these libraries, add librubberband.a and libipp*.a to your project location and use the linker flags -lrubberband -lippsremerged -lippsrmerged -lippsemerged -lippsmerged -lippacemerged -lippacmerged -lippcore (in that order).

    The file "rubberband" is the command-line tool (which was linked statically against the libraries as just described).